 However, hyaluronic acid supplementation is not simple, as there are at least two important elements to note here.

 As introduced at the beginning, hyaluronic acid itself is a polymer, and the n in the molecular formula (C14H21NO11)n indicates the polymerization of different numbers of single molecules of hyaluronic acid.

-Large molecules of hyaluronic acid with n greater than 10^6 hyaluronic acid molecules polymerize to form large molecules of hyaluronic acid that primarily serve to moisturize, lubricate and inhibit inflammatory responses.
+In brief, large molecules of hyaluronic acid with n greater than 10^6 hyaluronic acid molecules polymerize to form large molecules of hyaluronic acid that primarily serve to moisturize, lubricate and inhibit inflammatory responses.